Mahabubnagar Lok Sabha constituency: Overview

 Since its inception in 1957 Mahabubnagar seat is a Congress stronghold, various political outfits like the Telangana Praja Samithi, Bharatiya Janata Party and the Janata Party have won it during different general elections.

-During the final stages of Telangana Agitation it was represented by Kalvakuntla Chandrashekar Rao, the founder of Telangana Rashtra Samithi.
+During the final stages of Telangana Agitation it was represented by Kalvakuntla Chandrashekar Rao, the founder of Bharat Rashtra Samithi.

 Assembly segments

 Mahbubnagar Lok Sabha constituency comprises the following Legislative Assembly segments: